Slowing down grape ripening can improve fruit quality for winemaking

-Category: Environment Hits: 4Wine grapes are particularly finicky when it comes to their environment.
+Category: Environment Hits: 6Wine grapes are particularly finicky when it comes to their environment.
 For instance, heatwaves and droughts lead to earlier berry ripening and lackluster wine.
 And these types of episodes are expected to intensify as Earth's climate changes.
 Now, researchers have tweaked growing conditions for Cabernet Sauvignon grapes to slow down their ripening, which increased the levels of compounds associated with wine's characteristic floral and fruity notes.

 Read more https://www.sciencedaily.com/releases/2021/06/210630091404.htm